 Try replacing your transmission fluid completely and see if the readings are back to normal.
 If not, you’ll need to have your transmission checked by a specialist.
-Valve body repairs are definitely not for amateurs.
-If you don’t know what you are doing, you better leave it to a professional or you could end up doing more harm than good.
+Valve body repairs are not for amateurs.
+If you don’t know what you are doing, you better leave it to a professional, or you could end up doing more harm than good.

 Yellow lights lighting up your dashboard are always stressful.
-Rest assured, there’s not much to worry about most of the times.
+Rest assured, there’s not much to worry about most of the time.
 It’s only your vehicle’s way of telling you that something is not working at 100%.
 Most yellow warning lights relate to minor or intermittent glitches in the system.

 In the case of a yellow light problem, start by scanning the TCM for codes and write it down.
 Get the troubleshooting chart for that code and see if it’s something you can fix yourself.
-Most external sensors problems can be fixed at home with basic tools.
+Most external sensor problems can be fixed at home with basic tools.
 Simply locate the faulty sensor and replace it.

-Flashing warning light troubles are definitely harder to fix by yourself.
+Flashing warning light troubles are harder to fix by yourself.
 Data and communication problems often require the use of a professional scan tool as well as programming skills.
 Since the car shouldn’t be driven anyway, you might as well have it towed to the nearest transmission specialist.

 Aging transmissions are often prone to rough gear changes.
-Sometimes, fluid may be contaminated by dirt and debris and replacing it will fix everything.
+Sometimes, fluid may be contaminated by dirt and debris, and replacing it will fix everything.
 Other times, it’s only because the car is getting quite old and the transmission is not in top shape anymore.

 When trying to fix rough or jerky gear changes, the first thing to inspect is the transmission fluid.
 Make sure it’s bright red and free of any metal shavings and debris.
-If it’s dark, muddy, or if it has a strong burnt smell, replace the fluid and the transmission filter right away.
+If it’s dark, muddy, or has a strong burnt smell, replace the fluid and the transmission filter right away.
 When in doubt, it’s always better to start by replacing the fluid since it’s the cause of most automatic transmission problems